junxit/us-congress-code/title-15/chapter-2b/sec-78m.md

 4 So in original.
 The word “a” probably should appear.

+### Adjustment of Fee Amount

+For adjustment of certain fee amounts specified in this section, that is not reflected in text, see Adjustment of Registration Fee Rate notes below.

 ### Amendment of Section

 Unless otherwise provided, amendment by subtitle B (§§ 761–774) of title VII of Pub.
 L. 111–203 effective on the later of 360 days after July 21, 2010, or, to the extent a provision of subtitle B requires a rulemaking, not less than 60 days after publication of the final rule or regulation implementing such provision of subtitle B, see 2010 Amendment notes and Effective Date of 2010 Amendment note below.